mlf-core/lcep/README.rst

 Features
 --------

-* Fully reproducible mlf-core XGBoost model
+* Fully deterministic machine learning model based on XGBoost, MLflow using the `mlf-core`_ framework
-* MLF-CORE TODO: Write features here
+* Classify cancerous and benign samples from gene expression data

 Credits